stephaneworkspace/backupmysystemusb2ub/README.rst

 backupmystemusb2usb: Backup my system usb to usb
 ================================================

-backupmystemusb2usb is a GPLv3-liscensed Python package for copy usb key.
+backupmystemusb2usb is a GPLv3-liscensed Python package to copy usb key.

 Its runs on Python 3.7 and has a dependency for yaml, and another one for the gui.

 Installation without the source
 -------------------------------

-To install *backupmystemusb2usb* package run the following command:
+To install *backupmysytemusb2usb* package run the following command:

 .. code-block:: bash

    sudo apt-get install libyaml-dev python3-gi sudo -H pip3 install backupmystemusb2usb

-You have to create a config.yml file (you can saved it into your ~/.local/share/backupmysystemusb2usb directory)
+You have to create a config.yml file (you can save it into your ~/.local/share/backupmysystemusb2usb directory)

 .. code-block:: bash